fuchsfranklin/fuchsfranklin.github.io/_pages/cv.md

 Posters, Presentations, and Projects
 ------
+* __"Enhancing DataTrail Data Science Education: The BaltimoreTrails R Package and Dashboard"__
+  *  ScM Thesis Web-App used and presented in the context of the DataTrail project [DataTrail](https://www.datatrail.org/) (2023)
 * __"Proteomics Input and Output Tool (ProtIOT)"__
   * Pfizer Machine Learning and Computational Science (MLCS) group talk regarding functionality and usage for the developed database access/querying and pipeline tools (2022)
 * __"Standardized Proteomics Pipeline Software Development"__